Manta-Network/docs/docs/openzl/poseidon_permutation_tutorial.md

 This tutorial will walk through building the Poseidon permutation in ECLAIR.
 All OpenZL tutorials are accompanied by code examples, see [here](https://github.com/openzklib/openzl/tree/main/openzl-tutorials).
 Note that this code differs somewhat from our [optimized Poseidon implementation](https://github.com/openzklib/openzl/tree/main/openzl-crypto/src/poseidon).

 ### trait `Specification`
 The Poseidon permutation requires a choice of finite field.
-We will keep this example generic by using a Rust trait `Specification` to specify our assumptions on the field and defining the Poseidon permutation relative to any type that implements `Specification`.
+We will keep this example generic by using a Rust trait `Specification` to specify our assumptions on the field and define the Poseidon permutation relative to any type that implements `Specification`.
 ```rust
 /// Poseidon Specification
 ///